Coarse Personalization: Empirical application

 \subsection{Setting}

-We have a large-scale RCT data set for a large food delivery platform across three core-based statistical areas (CBSAs) in the United States.
-There are over 1.2 million unique customers in the data with around $100$ pre-treatment customer platform use and recency, frequency, and monetary (RFM) covariates.
-Across these customers, the following treatments were randomly assigned: dollar amount off ($\$2,\$3,\$4,\$5$), percentage off ($5\%,10\%,15\%,20\%$), and no treatment.
-The assigned promotion can only be used on the next order by the customer, the promotions are issued by email, and the no treatment group will act as a baseline that receives $\$0$ off or $0\%$ off.
-We assume that the customers use the targeted promotions on their next purchase occasion, there are no gaming of the coupons, and we ignore dynamic effects from stockpiling in response to coupon availability.
-In the framework of the Section \ref{sec:Model}, we have a two-dimensional treatment that consists of dollar off and percentage off promotions.
-Without loss of generality, we set the dollar off promotion to be the first dimension of treatment and the percentage off promotion as the second dimension of treatment.
+We use a large-scale RCT dataset for a food delivery platform across three core-based statistical areas in the United States.
+There are over 1.2 million unique customers in the data with around $100$ pretreatment variables that describe customers\textquoteright{} recency, frequency, and monetary (RFM) characteristics.
+Across these customers, the following promotional treatments were randomly assigned: dollar amount off ($\$2,\$3,\$4,\$5$), percentage off ($5\%,10\%,15\%,20\%$), and no treatment.
+The assigned promotion can only be used on the next order by the customer, the promotions are issued by email, and the no treatment group will act as a control group.
+We assume customers do not engage in coupon gaming or stockpiling..
+Following Section \ref{sec:Model}'s framework, we have a two-dimensional treatment vector that consists of dollar off and percentage off promotions.
+We set the dollar off promotion to be the first dimension and the percentage off promotion as the second dimension.
+We conduct randomization checks in Online Appendix Section \ref{sec:Randomization-check}.

-We first examine if the randomization in the experiment was correctly implemented by the firm by comparing propensity scores of each treatment arm to the holdout set.
-The propensity score comparison checks for overlap and covariate balance which should be satisfied by the randomization in the field experiment \citep{Imbens2015}.
-We assume SUTVA holds because the coupons are linked to each customer's account on the platform and we assume that there are unlikely sharing of coupons among customers.